-1221 - Revenue analysis
+12 21 - Revenue analysis

-All information for Table 2I comes from linking through to both tables 2G and 2H.

-For unmeasured water income, this is a combination of the unmeasured line on table 2G along with the non-standard tariff line.
+All information for Table 2I is compiled from the same income tables as 2G and 2H.
+For unmeasured water income, this is the unmeasured line on table 2G and for unmeasured waste income it is the direct unmeasured line on table 2H.

-For unmeasured waste income, it is just the direct unmeasured line (there are no non-standard tariffs for waste).
+There are no non-standard tariffs for the customers served by WPSL.
 All other income from each table is measured income except for Non-Potable Water which is Third Party Income.